easybuilders/easybuild/docs/Writing_easyconfig_files.rst

 starting directory.

 .. note:: ``tuple`` also has special usage if the patch file has any other extension than ``.patch``.
-  In this case, first tuple argument is file which should be copied to unpacked source dir and second tuple argument is target path, where the files should be copied relative to unpacked source dir.
-See more in example below.
+          In this case, the first tuple argument is a file which should be copied to unpacked source dir and the second tuple argument is the target path, where the files should be copied relative to the unpacked source dir.
+See below for an example of this use case.

 A ``dict`` adds the ability to pass the ``patch`` command additional arguments.
 For example, the ``--binary`` flag is needed to patch files with CRLF endings.
 The ``dict`` has a required ``filename`` key, with ``level`` and ``opts`` being optional ones.

 .. note:: Specifying only ``filename`` in ``dict`` is the same as using a plain ``string`` definition.
           Specifying ``filename`` and ``level`` is same as using a ``tuple`` definition.

 Example:
 ```